aag/dinoremix/README.md

 ### Development

-The PHP extensions `dom` and `simplexml` are required for the development scripts.
+The PHP extensions `dom`, `simplexml`, and `mbstring` are required for the development scripts.
 After installing them, you should run `php composer.phar install`.

 The PHP code is written to comply with [PSR1](http://www.php-fig.org/psr/psr-1/) and [PSR2](http://www.php-fig.org/psr/psr-2/).
 A composer script to verify